 After final arrangements Polish state railways PKP received twenty-two 229s; after 1925 they were classed OKl12.
 One of them, OKl12-13 (former 229.414, Wiener Neustadt 4499/1902) had begun its life as 129.14 and was rebuilt in 1913.
 As with many other engines of Austrian origin, they served almost exclusively in southern and south-eastern Poland.
 At least eleven saw service with armored trains, having been fitted with armor in Kraków and Nowy Sącz.
 They included 229.29 (later OKl12-4), 229.46 (OKl12-8), 229.49 (OKl12-10, badly damaged in July 1920, but repaired), 229.140 (OKl12-19) and 229.230 (OKl12-21).
 Some of them saw action during the Bolshevik assault; all were withdrawn from military service in early 1920s and returned to PKP.
 OKl12s remained in the Kraków regional management inventory until 1939.
 Their modernizations were few and included mainly fitting standard Westinghouse brakes; large Rihosek-type spark arresters were usually removed in service.
 In 1939 eighteen OKl12s were captured by Germans and impressed into DRG service as 75 851 through 868.
 Four fell into Soviet hands, but became German booty in 1941; three were re-numbered 75 869 through 871, while OKl12-19 remained in the Ostbahn service with Polish designation until 1945.
 Many engines of this type were transferred to Austria.
 In 1945 only six OKl12s were directly taken over by Polish authorities, but later six more followed, from Austria, Hungary and Czechoslovakia.
 All were impressed into the PKP service.
 One engine returned from Czechoslovakia in 1950 and three from Eastern Germany in 1955, but all four were just scrap and were not even given new service numbers.
 Three ended up in the Soviet Union.
-Finally, two OKl12s were taken over by JDŽ and remained in Yugoslavia, while another one, taken over by ČSD, was not returned (it was not assigned any service number and scrapped in early 1950s).
+Finally, two OKl12s were taken over by JDŽ and remained in Yugoslavia.
+Former OKl12-5 (ex 229.30), taken over by ČSD, was not returned; it was not assigned any service number and scrapped in 1951.